mtrpcic/pathjs/README.markdown

-# PathJS #
+# Forken from PathJS #

 PathJS is a lightweight, client-side routing library that allows you to create "single page" applications using Hashbangs and/or HTML5 pushState.

+Even though PathJS available on bower, it does not have proper bower.json with main:{} section.
+Also the bower.json files are missing on git repository.
+Ibn-Battuta is the restructured version of Path JS with proper bower configurations.

 # Features #
 * Lightweight